The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 \subsubsection{Systematic errors}

-Following K11, we compute systematic errors, $\sigma_{\rm SYS}$ as the average offset from zero of the bias estimates in the {\it Realistic} and the {\it Parent} catalogs, i.e. $\sigma_{\rm SYS}=\langle X_{\it Realistic} - X_{\it Parent} \rangle$, where $X$ is either $\hat{b}$ or $\tilde{b}/\hat{b}$ and the mean is over the 25 pairs of mocks.
-The systematic errors are listed in columns 8 and 12 of Table~\ref{tab:errors}, respectively.
-We note that they are of the same order than the random ones.
-Their amplitude is similar to that of the analogous errors estimated by K11 (upper part of their Table 2) in the significantly smaller $z$COSMOS sample.
+Following K11, we compute systematic errors, $\sigma_{\rm SYS}$, as the average offset of the bias estimates in the {\it Realistic} and the {\it Parent} catalogues, i.e. $\sigma_{\rm SYS}=\langle X_{\it Realistic} - X_{\it Parent} \rangle$, where $X$ is either $\hat{b}$ or $\tilde{b}/\hat{b}$ and the mean is over the { 26} pairs of mocks. { These systematic errors are plotted in the bottom panels of Fig.~\ref{fig:directtest} (blue, dashed curves).
+Their amplitudes at $\delta_{\rm MAX}$ are listed { in} columns 8 and 12 of Table~\ref{tab:errors}. { These systematic errors} are of the same order as the random errors and as the errors induced by redshift distortions discussed in Section~\ref{sec:zditosrtions}. { These systematic errors include those induced by redshift distortions.
+The fact that they are of the same order as those discussed in Section~\ref{sec:zditosrtions} indicates that they dominate the budget of systematic errors.}

+Our systematic errors are similar to those estimated by K11 (upper part of their Table 2) from the $z$COSMOS sample, which is significantly small than VIPERS.
 As these errors do not seem to depend on the volume of the survey, we conclude that they can be regarded as genuinely systematic.
-Systematic errors on $\hat{b}$ are on average positive, meaning that the mean slope of the reconstructed biasing function typically overestimates the true one.
-As for the nonlinear parameter, systematic errors are preferentially negative, indicating that the reconstruction procedure has the tendency to underestimate the nonlinearity of the biasing function.
+Systematic errors on $\hat{b}$ are on average positive, meaning that the mean slope of the reconstructed biasing function typically overestimates the true biasing function.
+For the non-linear {\it bias,} parameter systematic errors are preferentially negative, indicating that the reconstruction procedure has the tendency to underestimate the non-linearity of the biasing function.

-\subsubsection{The value of $\delta_{\rm Max}$}
+\subsubsection{The value of $\delta_{\rm MAX}$}